Atsutakemura/SimpleWars/README.md

 # Hero System
 A hero can obtain experience to increase its level, while leveling difficulty can be adjusted.
 The higher **leveling**-property of GroundSystem the slower experiencing is in general.
 While the **levelingEnd**-property reduces a low level kill experience.
 The **required experience** value of a level is determined by the **heroDifficulty**-property.
 The **stats** are strength, affinity and agility.
 The **strength** affects physical damage, **affinity** modifies magical damage and heal.
 While **agility** is multiplies to attack speed.
+The hero system also allows to switch to RPG game mode using a 3rd person camera and controller.

+## Combo System

+The combos make game flow into an action combat game.

 # Ground System